Cub Scout School Night

 This is the largest annual recruitment campaign that each district and council conducts.
 Cub Scouts is the entry point for almost every family in the Scouting program, so it is important that everyone plays a role in this campaign.
 There is a role that every youth and adult in every Pack, Troop, and Crew can play to bring new families into Scouting.
 Later this spring, more resources will be available to help you plan and execute your School Night program.

-Join the adventure of Scouting at your local elementary school!
-Visit www.kcscouting.org to sign up now and for more information!
+Scouts and their families can join the adventure of Scouting at your local elementary school!
+Visit www.beascout.org to sign up now and for more information!

 For more information contact:

-For Units - Learn how to enter your information on the Be A Scout Website
+Learn how to enter your information on the Be A Scout Website.